Kaka5hi/vanillaJsprojects/README.md

-# vanillaJsprojects
+# Vanilla Js Projects
 Simple Vanilla JavaScript projects.
-- The sole purpose of making all these mini projects is that i can be more comfortable with Vanilla Js and also these are the components which we regularly come across on web.
+- The sole purpose of making all these mini projects is to get more comfortable with Vanilla Js and also these are some of the components which we regularly come across on web.

-Will be uploading more in future.
+Will be uploading more in future.✌